Articles, Games and more...

 Chuck Palahniuk is the bestselling author of fifteen fictional works, including Fight Club, Invisible Monsters, Survivor, Choke, Lullaby, Diary, Haunted, Rant, Pygmy, Tell-All, Damned, Doomed, Beautiful You, and most recently Make Something Up.
 He lives in the Pacific Northwest.

-Ronen Palan is Professor of International Political Economy at City University, London. he was written extensively on the political economy of the state and globalisation, as well as specialising in offshore finance.
+Ronen Palan is Professor of International Political Economy at City University, London.
+He has written extensively on the political economy of the state and globalization, as well as specializing in offshore finance.

 Greg Palast is an award-winning guerilla journalist.
 His previous book The Best Democracy Money Can Buy was an international bestseller.